 I’ve told you about halloumi cheese loads of times before – it’s super common and easy to find in the UK, but I know that’s not the case everywhere.
 So if you’re not familiar with this incredible cheese, read my post about how to cook halloumi, and all will become clear.

-I usually cook my halloumi in the way I detailed in the post above - sliced and then cooked in a frying pan until it's golden brown and crispy all over.
+I usually cook my halloumi (or haloumi) in the way I detailed in the post above – sliced and then cooked in a frying pan until it’s golden brown and crispy all over.
 But for this black bean and halloumi chilli, I did something a bit different.